Elijah-Silva/covid/README.md

 This Shiny application may be accessed [here](https://elisilva.shinyapps.io/covid/)

 ## Bugs
-1. Countries missing data for today's date (in the ECDC dataset) are not included in the dashboard (i.e. Spain)
+1. Countries missing data in the ECDC dataset for today's date are not included in the dashboard (i.e. Spain)
-2. When "World" is choosen as country, no map will be shown (no lat/lng data for "World" in shapefile)

 ## Authors